Can I Fly?

-We have developed aircraft adaptations, hoisting techniques and other solutions to make sure flying is fully accessible.
-Not everyone can go on to hold a licence, but everyone can fly as long as they can move something!
+We have developed aircraft adaptations, hoisting techniques and other solutions to make sure flying is as accessible as possible.
+Not everyone can go on to hold a licence, but most can fly as long as they can move something!

-The only qualification for a trial flight is that you must have an impairment, and be considered disabled as per standard government guidelines.
+The only qualification for an introductory flight is that you must have an impairment, and be considered disabled as per standard government guidelines.

 MANDATORY SAFETY RULES – PLEASE READ CAREFULLY